Skip to content

 export MODEL_ROOT_DIR=<MODEL_ROOT_DIR_ON_HOST>

-Similarly for Helm Chart deployment, navigate to this page - Configure the VLM section under “Plug-and-Play Guide (Helm Deployment)”.
+Similarly for Helm Chart deployment, navigate to the Configure the VLM section under "Plug-and-Play Guide (Helm Deployment)".

 vss: